Credit Dispute Mortgage Guidelines During the Home Loan Process

 A couple of months ago I got a call from a potential client wanting some advice on how to increase their credit score to qualify for a house.

-- I asked the client if it was okay for me to pull their credit report and take a look at it the client gave me consent
+I asked the client if it was okay for me to pull their credit report and take a look at it the client gave me consent.
+I pulled the report and the score looked fine.

-- The credit score on the report is not accurate when there are credit dispute pending
+The credit score on the report is not accurate when there are credit disputes pending.
+The credit scoring model does not account for the negative factor of the disputed item.

 Dangers Of Credit Disputes During Mortgage Process